 In the Appleton area, Eucharistic Adoration is offered 24 hours a day, 7 days a week (with the exception of the First Friday of each month).
 The Divine Mercy Chapel is located at 500 West Marquette St., Appleton.

-Once a month, our parish offers an opportunity for people to worship Jesus in a Holy Hour of Exposition and Adoration of the Blessed Sacrament.
-During this hour, we sing hymns of praise to God, listen to scripture and other texts written by holy men and women, and spend time in sacred silence.
-For the current year, Holy Hour focuses on praying for vocations to the priesthood.
+On the 3rd Saturday of the month, our parish offers an opportunity for people to worship Jesus in a Holy Hour of Exposition and Adoration of the Blessed Sacrament after the 4:30 Mass.
+During this hour, we sing hymns of praise to God, meditate on the theme that varies monthly by praying some format of the rosary or other devotional prayer, and spend time in sacred silence.

 “Meditation engages thought, imagination, emotion, and desire.
 This mobilization of faculties is necessary in order to deepen our convictions of faith, prompt the conversion of our heart, and strengthen our will to follow Christ.
 Christian prayer tries above all to meditate on the mysteries of Christ, as in lectio Divina or the rosary.
 This form of prayerful reflection is of great value, but Christian prayer should go further to the knowledge of the love of the lord Jesus, to union with him.”